 Springmont School in Atlanta is a private middle school in Atlanta.
 The principal of Springmont School in Atlanta is Jerri King.
-280 students go to Springmont School in Atlanta and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-The Schenck School is one of the nearest middle schools.
+280 children attend Springmont School in Atlanta and identify as Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+Mount Vernon Presbyterian School is one of the nearest middle schools.

 - Ceramics sculpture